What to Pay for a Car — What’s a Good Price?

 Some of the prices you may get when you ask for price quotes could actually be less than dealer invoice price.

 Dealers get certain bonuses and holdback fees from the manufacturer when vehicles are sold, especially when sales goals are reached.
 This reduces the actual cost of a vehicle to the dealer.
-Furthermore, any factory-to-dealer cash-back rebates (Marketing Support, mentioned above) also serve to reduce cost.
-If a dealer is willing to share some or all of these cost reductions with customers, your purchase price can actually fall below invoice price.
+Furthermore, any factory-to-dealer cash-back rebates and direct-to-customer rebates and bonuses also serve to reduce cost.
+If a dealer is willing to share some or all of his manufacturer-provided money and offer a price discount of his own, your purchase price can easily fall below invoice price.

 What to Pay for a Used Car — What’s a Good Price?